 Just before Renwick we swung a right onto the Northbank road (Wairau River) and continued on for 30 more minutes.
 We reached the Timms creek car park 8 am, where there is no loo.
 We got under way at 8.20 am.

 Timms Creek Track

 By 11.50amd we reached the top of the climb.
-There were a further few Kms of sidling to go, with only a gentle climb to Mount Fell hut.
+There were a further few kilometres of sidling to go, with only a gentle climb to Mount Fell hut.

 Mount Fell Hut

-At 12.50pm we reached the gorgeous 6 bed Mount Fell hut (1280m).
+At 12.50 pm we reached the gorgeous 6-bed Mount Fell hut (1280m).
 It had taken us 4.5 hours from the car park.
-As we got there a fluffy little brown goat who had been nibbling some fresh grass in the meadow, waited to see what our intentions were before charging off into the bush.
+As we got there a little brown goat who had been nibbling some fresh grass in the meadow, waited to see what our intentions were before charging off into the bush.

-The morning sun had warmed the hut and we probably could have easily layed down and enjoyed a warm, lazy afternoon.
-Instead we got some lunch going outside on the picnic table to fortify ourselves for the second round of climbing.
+The morning sun had warmed the hut and we probably could have easily enjoyed a warm, lazy afternoon.
+Instead, we got some lunch going outside on the picnic table to fortify ourselves for the second round of climbing.

 Mount Fell Hut to Mount Richmond Summit